hikaruyamagishi/hikaruyamagishi.github.io/_pages/teaching.md

 ### Capitalism in America.
 Douglas Rae.

-An undergraduate and Global Affairs course on capitalism in America.
+An undergraduate and Global Affairs course investigating theories of capitalism and its critics, grounded in the US context.
 I led discussions and graded.
 Conducted in person in Fall 2019.

 <details>
   <summary>Student Evaluations</summary>